 I asked the monk, “Why do you think this benefactor keeps coming to you?”
 He replied, “Because this person likes me.”
 I asked, “Could it be that this person seeks you out as a man of God and wants news of salvation from you?”
 I continued, “Your job in this world is to save souls and point them to Jesus Christ, who wants to save them.
 Please do not end the relationship because you are telling the person Christ is no longer interested.
 Instead, manage the relationship with mercy and integrity and helps save this person’s soul.
 It will take hard work and lots of time, but it is the work we Christians are to do.”
 The monk agreed.
 Sometimes we need to keep the larger goal in mind while we are immersed in the chaos of daily life.

 Jesus realizes this when he tells Peter and his disciples that suffering comes to anyone who follows him and takes up his cross.
 Most people will do anything to avoid suffering, but we calmly enter into our suffering because we answer the most important question Jesus asks us: Who do you say that I am?
 We do not answer with our intellect, but we simply respond to a place deep in our hearts.
 You are my God.
 You are the Christ.
 You are the one who makes sense of this world and its chaos.
 Every day you grow more important to me.
 I will gladly stay with you, and we will walk this journey together.

 Themes for this Week’s Masses

-Monday: (Our Lady of Sorrows) Standing by the cross of Jesus were his mother and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene.
-When he saw his mother and the disciple there whom he loved he said to his mother, “Woman, behold your son.”
-Then he said to the disciple, “Behold your mother.”
+· Tuesday: (John 19) Standing by the cross of Jesus were his mother and his aunt, Mary, wife of Cleopas, and Mary Magdalene, and the beloved disciple.
+He said, “Woman, behold your son.”
+Then he said to the disciple, “Behold, your mother.”